pigulla/grunt-encoding/README.md

 # grunt-encoding

-> Check character encoding of files.
+> Check character encoding of files using your local installation of `iconv`.

+This plugin may or may not work under Windows (with Cygwin) or Mac OS, feedback is appreciated.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`